ComeDownToUs/gulp-sass-card-viewer/README.md

 - Instead of dynamically building the background image classes, I don'e them manually
 - I skipped the crest, but if I were to do it quickly I'd just clip out the relevant crests, I styled in the div and I've the ID logged so it'd be similar to the player photo
 - Somewhat hacky player selection bar with the encapsulated onclick operations
+- I used a little bit of Flexbox to save myself from more convoluted CSS/HTML, this may not be IE11 compliant but google seemed to imply they are

 Things I didn't get around to:
 - creating dynamic css classes for background images